kubeflow/website/content/docs/started/getting-started-k8s.md

 ![platform existing architecture](https://i.imgur.com/OlaN73j.png)

 ## Prerequisites
 - Kubernetes Cluster with LoadBalancer support.

-If you don't have a Kubernetes Cluster, you can create a compliant GKE cluster with the following script:
+If you don't have a Kubernetes Cluster, you can create a compliant Kubernetes Engine (GKE) on Google Cloud Platform cluster with the following script:

 <details>